 - Celebrate special times in the Christian calendar.

 Every day, a different member of staff or clergy leads our collective worship:

 the Headteacher or a member of the leadership team will lead worship in line with the school vision and values.

 is led by the clergy or member of St Mary's Church Youth Team.

 is led by class teachers and builds upon the previous day's worship and linking this to our school's vision and values.

 is led by our Music lead, the whole school comes together to celebrate joy through song.

 is led by a member of the leadership team.
 During this worship we celebrate our success linked to our school values.
-Parents and carers are warmly welcomed to this worship time.

 We celebrate the major Christian festivals throughout the year.
 Parents and carers are invited to join us, either at school, or at our Parish Church; St Mary's Bryanston Square.
 These include the Christmas, Epiphany, Ash Wednesday, Holy Week, Easter and Harvest services.